 Design 101: Optimizing Your File for Print

 Images printed through Threadless.com and Artist Shops are printed on-demand.
 This is a printing method where a digital printer is used to print a design directly onto a garment or canvas using inkjet technology with direct-to-garment (DTG) or sublimation printing.
 Picture a futuristic inkjet printer the size of your bathroom that costs more than a house!
-With this process, the inks are absorbed by the fibers of the garment or canvas.
-Imagine an inkjet printer, but using a blank garment instead of paper- and that’s essentially how on-demand printing works.
+It's like a giant inkjet printer, but using blank garments instead of paper- that’s essentially how on-demand printing works.

 Because all products are created on-demand we have some important file requirements that you should keep in mind when setting up your images.

 - Size: Images should be 4200x4800 pixels, at 300dpi.
 The DPI refers to dots per inch or pixels per inch.
 It is a unit used to measure the overall resolution of an image and the higher the DPI or PPI is the sharper an image can be.
 4200x4800 pixels at 300dpi translates to 14x16 inches, which covers the entirety of the printable area on a garment.
 Your typical clothing file setup would look something like this:

 Our templates are sized to our requirements and can be found here .

 - Color Mode: Because files will be printed through what is essentially a giant printer, all images should be in the RGB color mode.
 RGB refers to the color mode of the image.
 Unlike traditional CMYK printing, which uses the Cyan Magenta, Yellow, and Black inks to create a variety of colors, RGB mode uses only Red, Green, and Blue inks to print the designs on products.
 For better color accuracy and reproduction we suggest your image be set up in the RGB color mode.